 A major chord

-A chord diagram with fingerings
+A major chord for guitar with diagrams, fingerings and notes.

 Alternative fingerings